0xseljarida/Inception/NOTES.md

 > **Note:** the "200 customers" framing above is a teaching device, not history.
 > A 2005 host would have answered "shared hosting", and the real waste containers
-> attacked was enterprise VM sprawl: thousands of VMs idling at 8% CPU.
+> attacked was enterprise VM sprawl: thousands of VMs idling in single-digit CPU
+> utilisation, the figure usually quoted for unvirtualised servers being 7 to 12%.

 <a id="a--container-vs-virtual-machine"></a>